Meeting Individual Needs

 At Aldwickbury, we endeavour to be an inclusive organisation and our procedures and guidelines apply across the whole school.

 We consider the well-being and individual needs of all boys and aim to manage and support effectively the learning aspects of their development.
 Wherever possible we strive for boys to have full access to the whole curriculum and the support that we offer is targeted to allow them to remain in class.
 However, when necessary and appropriate, boys may be withdrawn and work in small groups or individually.
+We ensure all of our staff have mental health training and many have undertaken higher level training.

 Parents are kept informed of their son’s progress and, if there are any concerns, are invited to attend regular meetings to discuss how best to move forward to allow him to fulfil his full potential.